ThomasPortwood/vandelay-industries/EMAIL.md

 I've made a temporary [git repository](https://github.com/ThomasPortwood/vandelay-industries) so I can collaborate with the Vandelay engineers.
 I've included a detailed explanation of each proposed change in a [GitHub issue](https://github.com/ThomasPortwood/vandelay-industries/issues?q=is%3Aissue+is%3Aclosed), made the proposed change, and then cataloged the changes in a [changelog](https://github.com/ThomasPortwood/vandelay-industries/blob/master/CHANGELOG.md) using a [super useful widely adopted format](https://keepachangelog.com/en/1.0.0/).
 In the future, we'll have discussion on GitHub issues before permitting proposed changes to be merged.

-I've structured my feedback in order of priority:
+I've categorized my first thoughts by priority:
-- Adherence to the principles of REST
-- Usability and documentation quality
-- Further recommendations

 - Adherence to the principles of REST
     - [PATCH verb should be replaced with PUT verb and refer to a specific resource](https://github.com/ThomasPortwood/vandelay-industries/issues/6)